dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 ## Stories
 Currently MSBuild tasks have unrestricted access to resources (filesystem, network, environment variables), Wasm/WASI runtimes provide a way to sandbox tasks (all access to resources has to be specified).
 Sandboxing is useful from a security perspective if someone wanted to run a task from an untrusted source without decompiling and analyzing it.

 Today a MSBuild task = .NET class.
 We want to enable users to write a task in another language.
 This feature includes designing how tasks will communicate with MSBuild if they're running out of the .NET runtime.
+Ecosystems that support the Wasm/WASI development features we need are Rust and C/C++.

 ## Terminology and context
 -  **WebAssembly (abbreviated Wasm)**
 > is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications. - [webassembly.org/](https://webassembly.org/)

 - [**WASI**](https://wasi.dev/) : WebAssembly System Interface is a standard for APIs for software compiled to Wasm to use system resouces outside of browsers.
+    - WASIp1 filesystem, environment variables, stdIO, programs are "Modules"
+    - WASIp2 rich interface data types, networking, programs are "Components"
 - [**Wasmtime**](https://wasmtime.dev) : Wasm runtime implementation for desktops supporting WASI
 - **Wasm Module** a compiled Wasm program that exposes functions to the host and expects imports functions from the host